VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Experiments

 \subsection{Ablation Studies}

 \textbf{Varying Retention Rates $R_1$ and $R_2$}.
 We analyze how different retention rate configurations affect performance by varying the retention rates $R_1$ and $R_2$ during the visual encoding and LLM decoding stages, respectively.
 As shown in Table~\ref{tab:ablation} (a), we observe that relying solely on token selection in the visual encoder or applying overly aggressive pruning during LLM decoding leads to suboptimal performance.
+Specifically, text-agnostic pruning ($R_1$) reduces computation early but lacks awareness of the text prompt, making it prone to removing visually subtle yet instruction-critical cues.
+In contrast, text-aware pruning ($R_2$) benefits from intermediate cross-modal alignment and can better retain tokens relevant to the query, though pruning too aggressively at this stage may interrupt the model’s semantic refinement and harm reasoning stability.
 Instead, a more balanced and gradual two-stage pruning strategy, \ie, $R_1=16.7\%$ and $R_2=33.3\%$, achieves the best performance.
 These results also validate the effectiveness of combining both visual token reduction strategies to jointly improve efficiency and maintain accuracy.

 \textbf{Mixing Global and Local Tokens}.
 In Table~\ref{tab:ablation} (b), we examine the impact of mixing global and local token selections by varying their proportions.
 We find that selecting an equal ratio of global and local tokens yields the best performance, achieving 58.3\% on GQA and 1698 on MME.
 In contrast, retaining only local or global tokens results in 0.3\% and 0.8\% performance drop on GQA, respectively.
 These results highlight the complementary roles of global and local tokens, which together capture rich visual information and help preserve the model’s visual reasoning capabilities.